PhuongHoang/expense-app/README.md

   :ballot_box_with_check: Setup entity and repositories classes

   :black_square_button: Verified that the data can be saved/retrieved from PostgreSQL database

+#### Setup REST endpoint with Spring Data REST
+Spring Data REST generates REST endpoints for `@Repository` classes automatically.
+This saves from having to write `@RestController` classes by hand.